 - Recovery specific website created by the Colorado Office of Emergency Management.

-- Colorado opened its first statewide mental health hotline in the summer of 2014, the Colorado Crisis and Support Line.
+- Colorado opened its first statewide mental health hotline in the summer of 2014, the Colorado Crisis Services.
 The service is available 24 hours a day, seven days a week and provides crisis counseling and resource referral from trained professionals and peer specialists for Coloradans experiencing a mental health crisis or with a loved one in crisis.
 The toll-free number is 844-493-TALK (8255).

 - Information provided by Ready.gov to help understand reactions to a disaster and special tips for helping children after a disaster.